 How to Start a Conversation on Social and Increase Brand Engagement

-How do we break the ice and start a conversation?
+We often talk about how we need to be social on social media in order to increase brand engagement.
+So how do we break the ice and start a conversation?
 Even the most extroverted among us face big challenges in creating brand engagement.
-The obstacles standing between us and brand engagement often include:
+The obstacles standing between us and brand engagement include:

 - Google and Facebook’s ongoing algorithm tweaks, which decrease organic reach